boez98/ARP_3rd_Assignment/README.md

-this is why I made the following code in server mode, I didn't understand if for example the ```KEY_DOWN``` value is equal to 258 or not:
+this is why we made the following code in server mode, we didn't understand if for example the ```KEY_DOWN``` value is equal to 258 or not:

     // read the message from client and copy it in buffer read(connfd, buffer, sizeof(buffer));